 Favourite Locations (—)

 Issued by the Met Office

-The public should be aware of the risk of difficult driving conditions and some travel disruption.
+The public should be aware of the potential for some localised travel disruption.

 About the Met Office Weather Warnings